petersirka/nosql/readme.md

 * Data are saved to one file as text file
 * Easy editing in e.g. notepad
 * Quick, simple, effective
-* Easy filtering documents
+* Easy filtering of documents
-* Asynchronous insert, read, update, remove
+* Asynchronous insert, read, update, remove, drop
 * __No dependencies__

 ## Installation